 The series includes several copies of the MWF Constitution, a 1908 constitution, 1909 MWFFSA shares belonging to John Bradley, a 1968 agreement for the non-military use of property, and several agreements between the MWF and several other companies spanning the dates 1934 to 1963.

 Notes: Part of RG2SF2.
-Inventory of the documents in the series is available in

-Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds
+Inventory of the documents in the series is available in the printed finding aid.
+Storage Location: RG 2 Provincial Exhibition of Manitoba Association fonds RG2SF2 Manitoba Winter Fair

 Manitoba winter fair minutes